Term-Work Petitions

 What is a Term-Work Petition?

-A petition is your formal request for an exception to a Faculty or University rule, regulation or deadline.
 The University of Toronto acknowledges that students sometimes encounter unforeseen or uncontrollable circumstances that can severely interfere with their ability to fulfil their academic obligations.

 Through the petition process, you may seek a resolution for the academic consequences that may have resulted from extenuating circumstances.
 However, you are expected to make every effort to complete term work and examinations.
 Petitions that arise from a failure to prioritize academic responsibilities or carelessness will not be granted.